A small amount that must be paid to process a blockchain transaction.

 If you have created a LiteBit account, you can store cryptos for free in the LiteBit wallet.
 A blockchain fee must always be paid for sending crypto.
-The amount of this fee differs per blockchain and is received by the miners who process the transaction and maintain the network.
+The amount of this fee varies by blockchain and is used to maintain the network.

 The busier a network, the higher these fees.
-The Ethereum network for example is at the moment very expensive.
+The Ethereum network for example is very expensive at the moment.
 LiteBit tries to keep the costs fair and balanced, but a fee that is too low can result in a withdrawal that takes a very long time or never arrives.
-Often LiteBit uses a fixed fee independent of the transaction size.
-This means it's often cheaper to send crypto in bigger amounts.
+LiteBit uses a fixed fee independent of the transaction size.
+This means that it is relatively cheaper to send crypto in bigger amounts.
 You can always check the fee amount before confirming a crypto withdrawal on both the app and the website.